craftcms/docs/docs/commerce/3.x/sales.md

 ### Do not apply subsequent matching sales beyond applying this sale.
 (Checkbox)

-After this sale matches the order, do not apply any other sales, based on the order of sales in the Control Panel.
+After this sale matches the order, do not apply any other sales, based on the order of sales in the control panel.

 This is a sale level option, not a purchasable level option like the above `Ignore previous matching sales if this sale matches.`